-You simply put the insert inside the pocket and adjust the snaps to fit your baby.
-Some people also put liners inside the nappy to make it less messy.
-You can also boost/ double stuff your pocket nappy with inserts to make them more absorbent if your baby is a heavy-wetter.
+You simply put the insert inside the pocket and adjust the snaps or rise setting to fit your baby.
+Most OSFM nappies fit babies from a few weeks up until toilet training.
+You can also boost the absorbency by adding in extra inserts into the pockets.
 Pocket nappies are quick drying as inserts and shells are separate pieces.

 What are all-in-one (AIO) nappies?